stratum-mining/benchmarking-tool/CONTRIBUTING.md

 ### Contribution Workflow

-The SRI project follows an open contributor model, where anyone is welcome to contribute through reviews, documentation, testing, and patches.
+The project follows an open contributor model, where anyone is welcome to contribute through reviews, documentation, testing, and patches.
 Follow these steps to contribute:

 1. **Fork the Repository**